Amantel/CV/CV.md

 ### On the question of persona

-I am a mildly cheerful guy, happily married with a child.
+I am a mildly cheerful guy, divorced, with a child.
 I can't remember a real personal conflict for years, which can say a lot about me - both good and bad.
 I like games, music and having a walk in good weather.
 My soft-skill knack, I think, is teaching.
 I like to teach people when they are interested.
 I am pretty much self-sufficient, but I really like to work in a team.

 ### A bit about my 'path of the hero'